FreshMate-Fruit-Ripeness-Detection/.github/profile/README.md

 ## Project Scope

-The primary objective of this project is to develop a fruit classification system with the following features:
+The primary objective of this project is to develop a fruit ripeness classification system with the following features:
-- isi informasi
+- Image Classification: The model is designed to classify fruit ripeness in images uploaded by users into three categories: unripe, ripe, or rotten.
 - isi informasi
 - isi informasi
 - isi informasi